cs-24-pt-10-01/rapl-lib-hashMap/README.md

 # rapl-rust-test

+## Windows

-This does not work on Windows because `readmsr` requires kernel access.
-It will require a kernel driver to make it work
+Currently this does not work on Windows because `readmsr` requires kernel access.
+It will require a kernel driver to make it work.
+Intel Power Gadget can support it by design but it will only be for Intel processors in that case.

 ## RAPL test